What Is The Function Of Inhibin

 The study of inhibin continues to evolve, with ongoing research exploring its roles in reproduction, cancer, and other areas of health.
 Some of the recent trends and developments include:

-Inhibin and Aging:
+• Inhibin and Aging:

 Research is investigating the role of inhibin in aging, particularly in the context of reproductive aging.
-As women age, their ovarian reserve declines, leading to decreased inhibin production and increased FSH levels.
+That's why as women age, their ovarian reserve declines, leading to decreased inhibin production and increased FSH levels.
 This hormonal shift contributes to the menopausal transition and the associated symptoms.
 Studies are exploring whether inhibin supplementation or other interventions can help to mitigate the effects of reproductive aging and improve the quality of life for older women.

 There is ongoing research into the role of inhibin in PCOS, a common endocrine disorder affecting women of reproductive age.
 Women with PCOS often have elevated inhibin B levels due to the increased number of small follicles in their ovaries.
 Studies are exploring whether inhibin can be used as a biomarker for PCOS and whether targeting the inhibin pathway can help to improve outcomes for women with PCOS.